G1_DinoLab_Ebook

 – = Identify the extra number line.
 Create a math problem for it.

-11. Complete the subtraction and draw the rocket’s route.
+11. Complete the subtraction and draw the rocket’s path.
+One is done for you.

 1) 79 – 3 = 76